MyUncleSam/EveChatNotifier/README.md

 ## Close the program

 Just open the context menu on the icon shown above (right mouse button) and choose "Exit".

+## Autostart information

+Since version 2.7.0.0 there is a built in autostart function.
+You can enable it at the properties page.
+Be sure to remove any other autostart entries which have been set manually.
+The autostart is done using the windows scheduler function (logon trigger).
+Choosing this option has a lot of benefits.
+Some are:
+- If autostart is disabled the exe is not called at all, so no performance issues here.
+- This option can be managed easier by code.
+- No ugly registry settings needed.
+- Can be viewed by the user opening the windows scheduler manager (is inside the root folder called "EveChatNotifier AutoStart").

 ## Performance